 In BrainPOP ESL’s first movie, Hi, I’m Ben (L1U1L1), Ben introduces students to his friends using subject pronouns, the verb to be, and its contractions.
-In this lesson plan, which is adaptable for grades K-8, ESL / ELL students perform “contraction surgery,” a fun, hands-on activity to practice making contractions.
+In this lesson plan, adaptable for grades K-8, ESL / ELL students perform “contraction surgery,” a fun, hands-on activity to practice making contractions.

 - Match the full form of pronoun + be with their contractions.